 Things (Continue to) Fall Apart

-With London’s Elephant and Castle Mall as allegory, this piece explores capitalist displacement and the slow violence of urban redevelopment.
-It blends literary critique, personal observation, and cultural memory to ask:
+A modernist photo essay and video inspired by Achebe’s Things Fall Apart and using London’s Elephant and Castle Mall as allegory for capitalist displacement and the slow violence of redevelopment.
+Blends literary critique, personal observation, and cultural memory to ask:

 what is lost when the places that hold us are erased?